surveycto/field-plug-in-resources/docs/api-reference.md

 * `REQUIREDMESSAGE`
     The message which will be shown if a field is marked *required* and the user attempts to skip it without giving an answer.
 This will contain the default SurveyCTO required message if there is no *required message* specified in the form definition.

+* `QUESTION_PLACEHOLDER_LABEL`
+    This is the default placeholder text for supported field types, in the currently-selected language.
+For *text*, *integer*, and *decimal* fields, the English placeholder is "Your answer here...".
+For *select_one* fields using the *minimal* appearance, the placeholder is "Select one answer".

 * `READONLY`
     A boolean representing whether or not a field is read only.